guylr/TVCatchup-Enhancer/README.md

 Version History
 ---------------

+    0.9.9.1 - Updated for the new layout, increased red line to 2 pixels and some small fixes.
     0.9.9 - Added reminders, fixed updates(should work on Firefox and Chrome) 0.9.8.4 - Image location changed, etc
     0.9.8.3 - Image location changed which made the script not work, fixed